ashfaq1701/temporal_walk/README.md

 Parameters:

 * max_walk_len: Maximum length of each random walk
-* walk_bias: Type of bias for selecting next edges during walk (Uniform, Linear, or Exponential)
+* walk_bias: Type of bias for selecting next edges during walk (Uniform, Linear, Exponential or ExponentialWeight)
 * num_cw: Number of context windows to generate.
 If -1, calculated using num_walks_per_node
 * num_walks_per_node: Number of walks per node.
 Used only if num_cw is -1
-* initial_edge_bias: Optional bias type for selecting initial edges (Uniform, Linear, or Exponential).
+* initial_edge_bias: Optional bias type for selecting initial edges (Uniform, Linear, Exponential or ExponentialWeight).
 If nullptr, uses walk_bias
 * walk_direction: Direction of temporal walks (Forward_In_Time or Backward_In_Time)
 * context_window_len: Minimum length of walks.
 Default is 2 if -1 provided
 * p_walk_success_threshold: Minimum required success rate for walk generation (default 0.01)